Micheál Mac Liammóir: Ballet scenarios

-Biographies and commemorations
+Biographies

 Books about Mac Liammóir include Micheál Mac Liammóir: Designs & Illustrations 1917–1972, by Richard Pine and Orla Murphy (1973); Enter Certain Players: Edwards–MacLiammoir and the Gate 1928–1978, edited by Peter Luke (1978); a biography, The Importance of Being Micheál by Micheál Ó hAodha (1990) and The Boys: A Double Biography, by Christopher Fitz-Simon (1996).

 In 1985, Orson Welles was the narrator for Two People...
 With One Pulse, a documentary film about Mac Liammoir and Edwards.
 To mark Mac Liammóir's centenary in 1999 the BBC commissioned a documentary, Dear Boy: The Story of Michéal Mac Liammóir, which included rare archive footage.

 Mac Liammóir is the subject of the 1990 play The Importance of Being Micheál by John Keyes; Frank McGuinness's play 2008 Gates of Gold is inspired by Edwards and Mac Liammóir; and Mac Liammóir is the subject of Antoine Ó Flatharta's 2023 play Wáltsáil Abhaile.

+Commemorations

-The annual Dublin Gay Theatre Festival presents the "Michéal Mac Liammóir Award for Outstanding performance by a male".
+The annual Dublin Gay Theatre Festival presents the "Michéal Mac Liammóir Award for Outstanding Performance by a Male".